ZijianBian/HCD-WF-M3/docs/source/developer/actor_installation.rst

 --------

 The ``actor_install.py`` script automates the process of downloading, building, and installing IMAS actors from source repositories.
 It uses YAML configuration files to define the build process for each actor.
+You can compile the H&CD actors yourself if you have access permissions to their GIT projects.

 .. note::